-Trump-Russia affair: Key questions answered
+All you need to know about Trump Russia story

 Who's been charged?

-Four people have been indicted by the special counsel: Paul Manafort, a former Trump campaign chairman; Rick Gates, a former business associate of Mr Manafort; George Papadopoulos, a former Trump campaign adviser, and Michael Flynn, a former national security adviser to the Trump administration.
+Mr Manafort has pleaded not guilty to multiple charges, including tax evasion and a multi-million dollar money laundering scheme.
+Mr Manafort is now facing two federal criminal trials - one, on charges of money laundering and illegal lobbying, is due to begin in September.
+Another, on tax fraud charges, will start in July 2018.

+Pressure grew on Mr Manafort after his long-time business associate Gates pleaded guilty in February to similar charges.
+Mr Gates will be required to co-operate with the investigation in return for a plea.

-Mr Manafort and Mr Gates pleaded not guilty to 12 counts including conspiracy against the US.
-Mr Papadopoulos is said to have attempted to set up meetings between Mr Trump and Russian representatives, and he admitted lying to the FBI about his contacts with Russians.
-Mr Flynn pleaded guilty to lying to the FBI over meetings he had with the Russian ambassador, Sergei Kislyak.
+Mr Papadopoulos is said to have attempted to set up meetings between Mr Trump and Russian representatives, and he has pleaded guilty to lying to the FBI about his contacts with Russians.
+Mr Flynn pleaded guilty to lying to the FBI over meetings he had with Russian Ambassador Sergei Kislyak.

+Mr Papadopoulos was dismissed by Mr Trump as a "coffee boy", but both he and Mr Gates had access to high-level meetings over a significant period of time.
+They will be required by Mr Mueller to testify about their involvement in the campaign, as well as turn over any relevant documents.

 Why are the Flynn charges important?

-By far the most senior member of the Trump team to be indicted, Mr Flynn admitted one count of making false statements.
+By far the most senior member of the Trump team to be indicted is Mr Flynn, who admitted one count of making false statements.
 This was a much lesser charge than analysts say he might have faced for conducting business as a private citizen with a foreign power.
-Legal experts say such plea deals are only offered when a witness has incriminating evidence on someone more senior than themselves.
+Such plea deals are only offered when a witness has incriminating evidence on someone more senior than themselves.

-Mr Trump sacked Mr Flynn in February, saying he had lied to Vice-President Mike Pence about meeting with the Russian envoy to the US.
+Mr Trump sacked Mr Flynn last February, saying he had lied to Vice-President Mike Pence about meeting the Russian envoy to the US.
 Questions have been raised over how much Mr Trump knew about Mr Flynn's contacts with the Russian ambassador and when.
-The answers to those questions could form part of Mr Flynn's plea bargain, US media say.
+The answers to those questions could form part of Mr Flynn's plea bargain.

 How many investigations are ongoing?

-As well the special counsel inquiry by Robert Mueller under the aegis of the Justice Department there are four congressional investigations:
+As well as the special counsel inquiry by Mr Mueller under the aegis of the Justice Department there are four congressional investigations:

 - The Senate and House Intelligence Committees and the Senate Judiciary Committee are investigating alleged Kremlin meddling and any collusion with Trump aides